techguybiswa/frontend-challenge/React-News-App-Reamme.md

     <li> src/services: This dir is empty for now but when we scle up in future we can have this dir for calling and handling all external API calls.</li>

 </ul>
+<h3>Testing</h3>

+For testing I have integrated Cypress.
+I have also written one test to check if the filter is working properly for BBC UK.
+To start the test run: ./node_modules/.bin/cypress open Then click on "test_filter.js" inside cypress/integration One can access the cypress test file from : cypress/integration/test_filter.js

+<h3>Future Work</h3>

+To make it even more applealing adding infinite scroll can be a really good feature.